Reviewed by Sarah Mitchell, Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Will it fit your vehicle?

 The single biggest predictor of a tight, safe install is fit in your specific vehicle.
-Before committing to a seat, try to test-fit it in your back seat – many baby stores allow this.
+Before committing to a seat, try to test-fit it in your back seat.
+Many baby stores allow this.
 Three things to check:

 2. Can you reach the LATCH anchors (or seat belt routing) without contorting yourself?
+You will be doing this in the dark, in the rain, in a parking garage.
+Easy access matters.

 3. Does the base leave enough room for the front passenger seat to be at its normal driving position?
+In small cars and pickup trucks, an infant seat installed behind the front passenger can force the seat all the way forward.

 When to move on from the infant seat